 EW: It becomes less strong.
 It's strongest when it is right in front of my eyes.

-TG: In summary, Emily’s driver submodalities are size, proximity, color vs. black and white and location.
+TG: In summary, your driver submodalities are size, proximity, color vs. black and white and location.
 Changing any of those in an image changes the experience and sometimes dramatically.

-EW: To confirm the checked off things on my Excel sheet next to me but then I’m also going through this physical visceral kind of experience with the wine.
+EW: To confirm the checked off things on my Excel sheet next to me, but I’m also going through this physical visceral kind of experience with the wine.

 TG: What does that mean?

-EW: Is it mouthwatering; is it appealing?
+EW: Is it mouthwatering?
+Is it appealing?
 Is it bitter?
-Is it the right temperature?
+Is it even the right temperature?

-EW: I’m referring back to the cards on the table, reviewing and asking; does this taste like cherry?
+EW: I’m referring back to the cards on the table, reviewing and asking, does this taste like cherry?
 Like roses?
-But now I’m noticing that the fruit is more macerated.
+Now I’m noticing that the fruit is more macerated.

-TG: So what you’re doing is pointing to all the cards on the table from smelling the wine.
-If there’s something extra what happens?
+TG: What it seems like you’re doing, is pointing to all the cards on the table from smelling the wine.
+If there’s something extra, what happens?
 Is it the same process where you reach for something and then it becomes another card?